 Tracking Air Emissions Generated by Waste

 Tracking Air emissions produced by your waste is important both before and after implementing the industrial waste management recommendations in this article.
 You will need to know how these practices have affected the number of total emissions produced by your facility.
 Using software to track your waste will ensure that you are able to quantify your air emissions and that you improve your annual air reporting.
-ERA’s emission tracking tool can help you to manage your emissions accurately and comprehensively, click here to learn more about the tracking tool.
+ERA’s emission tracking tool can help you manage your emissions accurately and comprehensively.